smartlyio/oats/README.md

 This project uses [Changesets](https://github.com/changesets/changesets) with GitHub Actions for automated versioning and publishing.
 All packages are versioned together — a change in any package bumps all packages to the same version.

+Contributors do not need to create changeset files manually.
+The release process is driven entirely by PR labels.

 #### How to release

 1. **Open a pull request** with your changes against `master`.